Cooking With Bliss

 • Fry until the drumettes are crispy golden brown and are cooked through.

-• Allow the drumettes to cool then place in a large ziploc bag until ready to use.
+• Allow the drumettes to cool then place in a large ziploc bag and into the fridge until ready to use.

 fried chicken and sausage in serving dish